-What is Humanitarian Advance Parole?
+What Is Humanitarian Advance Parole?

 Adjustment of Status (AOS) applicants don’t need to specify their reasons for travel.
-Asylum applicants may also receive Advance Parole.
-But, it can weaken their asylum claim if they return to their home country.
+Asylum applicants may also receive Advance Parole, but it can weaken their asylum claim if they return to their home country.
 Temporary Protected Status (TPS) recipients can receive Advance Parole without providing travel reasons.

 Deferred Action for Childhood Arrivals (DACA) recipients can also seek Advance Parole.
 They may apply for humanitarian, employment, or educational purposes.
 They’ll have to be present in the United States when filing their DACA renewal applications.
 DACA recipients who travel without Advance Parole won’t be able to return for at least three years.
 They will also miss their chance to renew their DACA applications.

-How do you get Humanitarian Advance Parole?
+How Do You Get Humanitarian Advance Parole?

 Before applying for Advance Parole documents, you first need a valid humanitarian reason to travel.
 You should also confirm that your immigration status is eligible for Advance Parole requests.
 U.S. Citizenship and Immigration Services (USCIS) evaluates eligibility differently for Adjustment of Status (AOS), Temporary Protected Status (TPS), and Deferred Action for Childhood Arrivals (DACA) applicants.